biozic/quantities/README.md

 ## About `quantities`

-The purpose of this small D package is to perform automatic compile-time dimensional checking when dealing with quantities and units.
+The purpose of this small D package is to perform automatic compile-time or runtime dimensional checking when dealing with quantities and units.

 In order to remain simple, there is no actual distinction between units and quantities, so there are no distinct quantity and unit types.
 All operations